osmarks/website/blog/other-stuff.md

 :::

 [UNSONG](https://unsongbook.com/) (now published as a book, but the web version is what I read and is probably fine) is one of approximately two books here based on wild free association based on (very sophisticated) puns.
 I recall there being some weirdness with pacing, but I like it overall, and it is *fearsome* how well Scott is able to connect everything to everything else.

+### Venomous Lumpsucker

+[Venomous Lumpsucker](https://www.goodreads.com/book/show/59593576-venomous-lumpsucker) is perhaps the only good environmentalist fiction (at least, out of that which I have read), and also one of the rare pieces of speculative economics fiction I'm aware of.
+Has the vaguely whimsical feeling of [Accelerando](#accelerando), moving through a world of advanced, bizarre and poorly understood technologies.

 ### Void Star